-The school principal and administrative assistant will serve as the primary points of contact with the Marin Public Health Officer.
+The school principal will serve as the primary point of contact with the Marin Public Health Officer.
 The principal has participated in all of the Rethinking Schools COVID-19 webinars with Superintendent Mary Jane Burke, Public Health Officer, Dr. Matt Willis, and Dr. Lisa Santora.
-The administrative assistant is an active member on the RVSD Operations Committee that focuses on the health and safety protocols and procedures for reopening schools.
+The principal is also an active member on the RVSD Operations Committee that focuses on the health and safety protocols and procedures for reopening schools.